 However, this is not necessarily bad news.

-While the set range tends to pull us back when something makes us very happy, it also pulls us upward when some negative events pulls us below our usual range.
+While the set range tends to pull us back when something makes us very happy, it also pulls us upward when some negative events pull us below our usual range.

 Even people who become paraplegic because of spinal cord accidents quickly recover and end up only slightly less happy on average than individuals who are not paralyzed.